-The best OCR software will allow you to simply and easily scan and archive your paper documents to PDF files.
+The best OCR software makes it simple and easy to scan your paper documents and archive them as digital PDF files.

 OCR (Optical Character Recognition) software offers you the ability to use document scanning of scan invoices, text, and other files into digital formats - especially PDF - in order to make it easier to manage all paperwork.